List of Cyborg 009 characters: Skull/Black Ghost

-Skull was almost killed when the 00 cyborgs entered Black Ghost's Base (what they thought was Black Ghost HQ until later in the manga and anime) and set explosives leaving 009 and Skull to fight one-on-one.
-It is revealed that Skull is not only a cyborg, but a highly advanced cyborg, soundly defeating 009 using his superior acceleration mode.
-Only a last-ditch effort managed to save the nine cyborgs (009 held on to Black Ghost whilst plummeting into what looked like a vat of liquid nitrate and then 001 teleported 009 to safety).
+Skull is seemingly defeated when the 00 cyborgs enter a Black Ghost base they originally believe is Black Ghost's HQ and set explosives, leaving 009 and Skull to fight one-on-one.
+It is revealed that Skull is also a cyborg with far greater abilities to the 00 cyborgs, soundly defeating 009 using his superior Acceleration Mode.
+Only a last-ditch effort managed to save the nine cyborgs as Skull plummeted to his apparent death.

-It is not known how Skull survived the explosion.
-In addition to Skull apparently being a cyborg himself, the true leaders of the Black Ghost Organization turn out to be three brains.
-Although the 3 brains were destroyed in the end, they claim to be only one "cell" of the Black Ghost organization and that Black Ghost will exist as long there's evil in men's heart.
+Skull later returns, though is not known how he survived the explosion.
+In a battle with 009, it is shown that the only remaining organic part of Skull's body is his brain, which is implanted in his chest cavity.
+Soon after, it is revealed that he is not the true leader of Black Ghost, but is subordinate to three brains who are the apparent true leaders.
+Although the brains were destroyed in the end, they claim to be only one "cell" of the Black Ghost organization and that Black Ghost will exist as long there is evil in men's hearts.